JurgenR/aioslsk/docs/source/MESSAGES.rst

 JoinRoom (Code 14)
 ------------------

-Used when we want to join a chat room
+Used when we want to join a chat room.
+If the chat room does not exist it will be created

 :Code: 14 (0x0E)
+:Status: USED
 :Send:
    1. **string**: room_name
    2. Optional: